 What about thru-hiking?

 In March, the Appalachian Trail Conservancy urged hikers to stay off the popular 2,193-mile trail that runs from Georgia to Maine.
 And many hikers reconsidered their plans.
-The ATC posted new hiker guidelines in May.
-It recommended staying away from the trail but acknowledged that many are going to hike the trail as stay-at-home orders expire or ease.
-The ATC urged hikers to hike close to home and postpone long-distancing hiking.
-The ATC also posted a June 16 update.
+The ATC notes that it is frequently updating its guidance and listings of trail-related closures and travel restrictions.

 Meanwhile, the Pacific Crest Trail Association also updated its guidance for visiting the PCT.
 The group previously urged hikers to stay away.
-It now supports “single-day hikes or horseback rides on the PCT and longer, self-sufficient trips that don’t require resupply if they are in your local area.”
-The group discourages long-distance trips that might bring hikers to small trail towns.
+It now “supports single-day hikes and horseback rides and longer, self-sustained trips that don’t require resupply near your home.”
+The group asks hikers to avoid travel from far away to the PCT.
+It also encourages people to follow you follow federal, state, county and city health emergency guidelines and recommendations for physical distancing

 Guidance from REI partners